mvolkmann/blog/src/ocaml.md

 The result is `[7; 3; 4; 8; 9; 10]`.

 Custom binary operators can be defined using an allowed set of characters.

+The `open` keyword brings all the identifiers in a given module, `printf` in this case, into scope so they can be used without prefixing them with their module name.

 For example:

 ```ocaml